Dentistry is a profession built on precision, care, and service. It is also, quite honestly, a high-pressure environment.

 - Exhaustion after a day that looked manageable on paper

+In other words, you may be thinking one thing while your body is still living in stress mode.
 That is why nervous system regulation matters so much.
 It helps bring the body into alignment with the state you actually want to operate from.

 Breathwork is one of the simplest tools for doing that.
 It gives you a direct way to interrupt stress patterns and return to a more grounded, focused state.
 For a profession where precision and calm matter, that is incredibly valuable.

-😬 What is actually happening when your team is stressed?
+What is actually happening when your team is stressed?

 When stress spikes, the body activates the sympathetic nervous system, often known as fight or flight.

-The problem is that modern dentistry is not a saber-toothed tiger, yet the body can respond as if it is.
+That response is brilliant when there is real danger.
+But modern dentistry is not a physical threat — yet the body can respond as if it is.

 So what happens?